troe27/UU-NGS02/docs/index.md

 ```/proj/g2021009/private/computer_practicals/NGS_workflow_day3_4/data/GVCF```

-We will run joint variant-calling on it, to generate the VCF file that we will use on Monday.
+We will run joint variant-calling on it, to generate the VCF file that we will use during the next session.
-Add an identifier to the filenames, so you will be able to recognise them on Monday (optional).